fnalways/terminus-docs/docs/manual/tasks/sync-share.md

 ## Handle sync conflicts

-In the rare event of a sync conflict, TermiPass has you covered.
+In the rare event of a sync conflict, LarePass has you covered.
 When multiple devices edit the same file simultaneously:

 * The first completed edit is saved to the Library.
-* A backup of the conflicting version is created with a unique filename, including the editor's Terminus Name and timestamp: `test.txt(SFConflict name 2024-04-17-12-12-12)`.
+* A backup of the conflicting version is created with a unique filename, including the editor's Olares ID and timestamp: `test.txt(SFConflict name 2024-04-17-12-12-12)`.

 ## See also
 - [Manage users](./manage-users.md)